KigoJomo/devkit/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` and witness the glory of a clean search interface with four functional tools.
+Visit `http://localhost:3000` and witness the glory of a clean search interface with five functional tools.

 ## Contributing